 If CTR is low, then we may see higher costs as the system thinks there may be some disconnect between your target audience and what you’re messaging in your ads.
 You want your ads to resonate with your target audience and CTR Is a strong indicator of that.
 Aim for a healthy CTR which is about 2%.
 If you have a healthy CTR, you should see your costs decrease.

 Another way to lower your Instagram costs is to use automatic placements in the ad set level and serve across both Facebook and Instagram.
-By having more placement liquidity, the system can use its algorithm to determine where to best serve your ads, thus giving them more options across both platforms and more ad placements, thereby lowering competition on Instagram’s three current ad placements, and ultimately lowering your costs.
+By having more placement liquidity, the system can use its algorithm to determine where to best serve your ads, thus giving them more options across both platforms and more ad placements, thus, lowering competition on Instagram’s three current ad placements, thus lowering your costs.

 You will also want to test audiences with different ad variations by testing the different lines of ad copy and creatives – images and videos.
 By running tests, you can learn what resonates with your audiences and it can help improve your engagement rates and CTR, thus, also helping lower your costs and making your budget go further.

 Instagram continues to grow and the advertising options only become more robust.
-It’s not yet saturated and it’s safe to assume that more ad placements will come our way, hopefully this year, so that our budgets can go further and find success for our brands and our for our clients.
+It’s not yet saturated and it’s safe to assume that more ad placements will come our way.

 Give Instagram Ads a test and see how it fairs in comparison to Facebook Ads and other advertising platforms you may be running on.
 It may end up being an important part of your funnel by driving more brand awareness and engagement or it may end up bringing a primary source of revenue.